InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 ### disconnect-instancetype

-Make the image leave the group
+Make the instanceType leave the group

 ```